 Owls are some of the most fascinating and mysterious raptors in the world.
-While many people know a little bit about these birds of prey, some owl facts can surprise even the most experienced birders.
+There are more than 200 species of owls living on every continent in the world, except for Antarctica.
+The greatest owl diversity is in Asia, and only 19 owl species live in the wild in the United States and Canada.
+While many people know a bit about these birds of prey, some owl facts can surprise even the most experienced birders.

-- Several owls species have ear tufts on their heads but they aren't ears at all.
+- Several owls species have ear tufts on their heads, but they aren't ears at all.
 These tufts of feathers may indicate the bird's mood, help keep it camouflaged by mimicking branches or leaves, or be used to show aggression or dominance.

 - A barn owl can eat up to 1,000 mice each year, usually swallowing them whole.
-Many farmers use barn owl boxes and other tricks try to attract barn owls to help control rodent populations in agricultural fields.
+Many farmers use barn owl boxes and other tricks to attract barn owls to help control rodent populations in agricultural fields.

 - Owls are carnivorous and will eat rodents, small- or medium-sized mammals, nocturnal insects, fish, and other birds, including smaller owls.
 After digesting their food, owls regurgitate hard pellets of compressed bones, fur, teeth, feathers, and other materials they couldn't digest.
 Ornithologists study those pellets to learn more about an owl's diet.

 - Owls have zygodactyl feet with two toes pointing forward and two toes pointing backward, and all their toes have sharp talons.
 This feature gives the birds a firmer, more powerful grip to be more effective predators.

 - Owls have specialized feathers with fringes of varying softness that help muffle sound when they fly.
 Their broad wings and light bodies make them nearly silent fliers, which allows them to stalk prey more easily.